Fantasy Alive and Dice

-Sessions are scheduled in blocks which are approximately one calendar month at a time.
-Bookings for sessions are opened up 1-2 weeks before the block of sessions begins and closes after all sessions are booked or at a specified cut-off date that will be announced at the same time as the opening up for registration.
+Sessions are scheduled in blocks which are one calendar month at a time.
+Bookings for sessions are opened up 1-2 weeks before the block of sessions begins and closes after all sessions are booked or on the final day of the month.

-Sessions are booked by purchasing the date you wish and are done on a mostly first-come-first-served basis.
+Sessions are booked here and are done on a mostly first-come-first-served basis.
 Some consideration and rescheduling will take place to allow newer or less often playing players the ability to join in on sessions.